smaugh/smaugh.github.com/_posts/2013-05-15-hnmentors.md

 now just wrote again to my first / second client, waiting for his response. is not the money is about the portfolio and the mouth to mouth marketing

+***** cue to continue this post with the comments on: How I found my first two customers, and how the follow-up contact with the language group, generated a new business option.
+Please create a new post when project are working! *****